Next bike bus is the 15th October!

 The last eight bike buses had roughly 120-140 taking part in each and were all great successes.
-We were lucky enough to have excellent photographer Andy Catlin join us for the one on the 17th June who took some amazing photos – please click on the image below for the whole album or to purchase individual photos.
+We were lucky enough to have excellent photographer Andy Catlin join us for the one on the 17th June who took some amazing photos – please click on the image below to preview the whole album or to purchase individual photos.

 We start at 8:15, congregating at the junction with Charterhall Road and Blackford Avenue.
 Following the road shown on this map – please click to see the route in detail.

 If your child is attending the bike bus please also attend with them, as it is important in the event of an accident or mechanical failure that someone can stop and help.